Act for the Development of Tourism

 Article 69

-The operators of hotels, civil lodges or tourist amusement enterprises that have been approved for operation in accordance with applicable laws before the entry into force of this Statute as amended shall apply for hotel enterprise registration certificate or tourist amusement enterprise operating license to the competent administrative authority within one year stating from the date of entry into force of this Statute as amended.
+The operators of hotels, private lodges or tourist amusement enterprises that have been approved for operation in accordance with applicable laws before this Statute, as amended, takes effect shall apply to the competent administrative authority for hotel enterprise registration certificates or tourist amusement enterprise operating licenses within one year stating from the date when this Statute, as amended, takes effect.

 Article 70